QuantEcon/lecture-python.myst/lectures/newton_method.md

 plt.rcParams["figure.figsize"] = (10, 5.7)
 ```

-## One-dimensional Newton's Method
+## One-dimensional Newton's Method for Fixed Point Computation

-We recall that, to find the fixed point of scalar function $g$, Newton's method iterates on
+To find the fixed point of a scalar function $g$, Newton's method iterates on

 ```{math}
 :label: newtons_method